 TakeOff 15

-TakeOff 15 is a new benefit for Delta SkyMiles American Express cardholders that provides a 15% discount on award tickets when redeeming SkyMiles for Delta-operated award flights.
+TakeOff 15 provides a 15% discount on award tickets when redeeming SkyMiles for Delta-operated flights.

 Delta One DTW AMS skymiles take off 15 example

-This benefit couldn't be any simpler: You'll see the discounted price automatically applied when logged into your SkyMiles account and searching for award flights.
-The discount even applies to additional passengers in your travel party, meaning the savings can add up in a hurry if you're using your SkyMiles to book flights for a group.
+This benefit couldn't be any simpler: You'll see the discounted price automatically applied whenever you're logged into your SkyMiles account.
+The discount even applies to additional passengers in your travel party, so the savings can add up fast when booking flights for a group with your SkyMiles.

-Unfortunately, this discount is only available to the primary cardholder – authorized users on your card won't get a 15% discount of their own.
+Unfortunately, this discount is only available to the primary cardholder – authorized users on your Delta card won't get a 15% discount booking flights on their own.

 20% Back on In-Flight Purchases

-Whether you're in need of a light bite to eat or are looking for something to help take the edge off, it'll cost you on most Delta flights.
+Whether you need a light bite to eat or something to help take the edge off, it'll cost you on most Delta flights.
 But thankfully, there's a way to save on these purchases with both the Delta Platinum and Reserve Cards.

-If you hold either card, you'll get 20% back on in-flight purchases in the form of a statement credit for any food or beverage purchase.
+If you hold either card, you'll get 20% back on in-flight purchases as a statement credit for any food or beverage purchase.
 This 20% credit does not apply to anything else purchased onboard like inflight Wi-Fi … though the days of paying for internet are numbered as Delta continues rolling out free onboard Wi-Fi.

 TSA PreCheck or Global Entry Credit

-Both of these cards give you up to a $100 credit to cover the cost of Global Entry or TSA PreCheck every four and a half years.
+Both cards give you up to a $120 credit to cover the cost of Global Entry or TSA PreCheck® every four and a half years.
 And that's enough to cover the entire cost of either program.

-This benefit might seem a bit redundant, as a lot of travel cards offer a credit for Global Entry or TSA PreCheck these days.
-But even if you're already enrolled in one of these trusted traveler programs, it could still be useful when it comes time to renew.
-Otherwise, you could just pay the application fee for a friend or family member and make their next airport experience a bit less stressful.
+This benefit might seem redundant, as many travel cards offer a credit for Global Entry or TSA PreCheck nowadays.
+But even if you're already enrolled in one of these trusted traveler programs, it could still be useful for paying for a renewal.
+Or you could pay the application fee for a friend or family member and make their next airport experience a bit less stressful.

 global entry kiosks

-Here's how it works: Just pay the application fee with your card and poof – the credit kicks in to automatically cover the cost.
+Here's how it works: Just pay the application fee with your card, and poof – you'll get a credit to cover the cost.
 Once enrolled, membership lasts for five years – that means you’re set to keep your enrollment up to date with either program.

 Can’t decide which to go with?
-Global Entry is the best of both worlds as it also comes with TSA PreCheck benefits as well as getting you into a designated customs and immigration line when returning to the U.S. from abroad.
+Global Entry is the best of both worlds as it comes with TSA PreCheck benefits and gets you into a designated customs and immigration line when returning to the U.S. from abroad.

 Earning Elite Status

 The biggest change?
-Delta flyers will earn only MQDs, and will no longer earn Medallion Qualifying Miles (MQMs) or Medallion Qualifying Segments (MQSs).
+Delta flyers now earn only Medallion Qualifying Dollars (MQDs) – no more Medallion Qualifying Miles (MQMs) or Medallion Qualifying Segments (MQSs).

 • You'll earn 1 MQD per $1 spent on the ticket price for a Delta-marketed flight operated by Delta or a Delta partner airline.